richar-dillinger/Enterprise-Learning-Tracker/README.md

 ### 1. Start Infrastructure Services

-The application requires Keycloak for authentication and PostgreSQL for Keycloak's persistence.
+The application requires Keycloak for authentication and two PostgreSQL instances (one for the application, one for Keycloak).

 #### Option A: Automated Script (Recommended)